 In my early years, my horse infatuation led to my bedroom being filled with toy stables, posters of golden stallions, horse gear and, of course, horse books.
 My many books included non-fiction works as well as novels, most notably Elyne Mitchell’s The Silver Brumby series.

 Combining my love of horses with my passion for travel, I have raced the native horses in Mongolia, climbed the heights of Colombia on horseback, and competed in endurance rides around Australia.
 In my opinion, the best way to experience a country is from the back of a horse.

-I have travelled in over 60 countries on 6 continents, and still hope to visit Antarctica one day.
+I have travelled in 67 countries on 6 continents, and still hope to visit Antarctica one day.

 After retiring from the hectic life of computer consultancy, I wrote my first novel, The Okapi Promise, based on my adventures in Africa in 1990.

 From my experiences of catching and breaking in brumbies, I decided to set my next novel in the Snowy Mountains of Australia where I live.
 The Brumbies series was created, with the first book of five becoming an Amazon best-seller.
 As I have always loved reading fantasy, I set my next novels, The Equinora Chronicles, in a horse-dominated world, which encompasses my love of all things equine, and dragons.

 I was about to commence writing a sequel trilogy, The Caprania Chronicles, when my 500-acre property was destroyed by bushfire, killing my horses.
 As a result, I became a citizen scientist, collecting observations of the flora and fauna as life returned.
 I have since collated over 1,300 images, incorporating more than 400 species, into the Bushfire Recovery at Badja book.
 I continue to add photographs to the Environment Recovery Project on iNaturalist.org, and am up to 3,500+ observations incorporating (so far) 596 species.